-Last season, the Carroll boys team broke a state record for lowest score with 20 points.
+Last season, the Carroll boys team broke a state record for fewest points scored with 20 points.

-For Keller coach Brian Zaring, a trip to region for his team is a legitimate possibility, especially on the boys side, and he said District 4-5A is stacked.
+For Keller Coach Brian Zaring, a trip to region is a legitimate possibility, especially on the boys side, and said district 6-5A is stacked.

 "We're going to have to run well," Zaring said.
-"Our district is pretty deep, and there are going to be a couple of teams sitting at home when we go to regionals that probably shouldn't be.
+"Our district is pretty deep, and there are going to be a couple of teams sitting at home when we go to regionals that probably shouldn't be sitting at home.

 "It is going to be tough, but I am pretty sure that we are going to at least get third on the boys side, and I think the girls have a real shot."

-Zaring said he believes it will be a battle between Keller, Northwest and Timber Creek for second and third places in the boys meet.
+Zaring said he believes it will be a battle between Keller, Northwest and Timber Creek for the second and third places on the boys side.

-Northwest coach George Lutkenhaus said he believes his girls and boys have a good shot of advancing to region, and he believes the Texans' chances come down to a couple of factors.
+Northwest coach George Lutkenhaus said he believes his girls and boys have a good shot of advancing to region, and said he believes the Texans chances come down to a couple of different factors.

 "The district we're in, we're going to have to run well and have a few things go our way to advance," Lutkenhaus said.
 "It's just going to come down to who runs the best.
 Running is kind of a fickle thing.
 It's like a roller coaster.
 You're up, you're down, and I think that if we got it right when it comes to training, we've got a good shot at advancing."

-Fort Worth Nolan Catholic: Both teams finished third Saturday in the TAPPS Class 5A state meet.
-Michael Batson was the top boys runner on the boys side, finishing third in 16:47.90, and Elizabeth Havenhill finished ninth among the girls in 12:47.50.
+Michael Batson was the top runner on the boys side, finishing third individually with a time of 16:47.90, while Elizabeth Havenhill finished ninth overall on the girls side with a time of 12:47.50.

 We welcome your comments on this story, but please be civil.
 Do not use profanity, hate speech, threats, personal abuse, images, internet links or any device to draw undue attention.
 Comments deemed inappropriate will be removed and repeated abusers will be banned.
 NOTE: If you log in using your Twitter account, your comments will be signed using the name on your Twitter profile, NOT your Twitter user name.
 Read our full comment policy.